edgexfoundry/edgex-docs/docs_src/microservices/application/Triggers.md

 }
 ```

 This leaves a lot of flexibility for how you want the trigger to behave (for example you could write a trigger to watch for file changes, or run on a timer).
-Below is a sample implementation of a trigger that read lines from os.Stdin and pass the captured string through the edgex function pipeline.
+Below is a sample implementation of a trigger that reads lines from os.Stdin and pass the captured string through the edgex function pipeline.
 In this case the target type for the service is set to `&[]byte{}`.

 ```go
 type stdinTrigger struct{